acato2/MyTaskBuddy/README.md

 ## Related

-The project successfully accomplished the integration of a web application and a mobile application called "MyTaskBuddy."
+The successful integration of the mobile application with its namesake web application has been achieved.

 The mobile application is designed for individuals with Down syndrome, while the web application is utilized by parents and teachers to manage user tasks.
 Notably, both applications are connected to the same database, facilitating seamless data synchronization between the mobile and web platforms.